Mauritius: Republic (since 1992)

 Sir Anerood Jugnauth of the MSM returned to power in September 2000 after securing an alliance with the MMM.
 In 2002, the island of Rodrigues became an autonomous entity within the republic and was thus able to elect its own representatives to administer the island.
 In 2003, the prime ministership was transferred to Paul Bérenger of the MMM, and Sir Anerood Jugnauth became president.
 Bérenger was the first Franco-Mauritian Prime Minister in the country's post-Independence history.

 In the 2005 elections, Navin Ramgoolam became PM under the new coalition of Labour–PMXD–VF–MR–MMSM.
 In the 2010 elections the Labour–MSM–PMSD alliance secured power and Navin Ramgoolam remained PM until 2014.

 The MSM–PMSD–ML coalition was victorious at the 2014 elections under Anerood Jugnauth's leadership.
 Despite disagreements within the ruling alliance that led to the departure of PMSD, the MSM–ML stayed in power for their full 5-year term.

 On 21 January 2017, Sir Anerood Jugnauth announced his resignation and that his son and Finance Minister Pravind Jugnauth would assume the office of prime minister.
 The transition took place as planned on 23 January 2017.

 In 2018, Mauritian president Ameenah Gurib-Fakim resigned over a financial scandal.
-The incumbent president is Prithvirajsing Roopun who has served since December 2019.

 In the November 2019 Mauritius general elections, the ruling Militant Socialist Movement (MSM) won more than half of the seats in parliament, securing incumbent Prime Minister Pravind Kumar Jugnauth a new five-year term.
+Prithvirajsing Roopun became president in December 2019.

 On 25 July 2020, Japanese-owned bulk carrier MV Wakashio ran aground on a coral reef off the coast of Mauritius, leaking up to 1,000 tonnes of heavy oil into a pristine lagoon.
 Its location on the edge of protected fragile marine ecosystems and a wetland of international importance made the MV Wakashio oil spill one of the worst environmental disasters ever to hit the western Indian Ocean.

 On 10 November 2024, the opposition coalition, Alliance du Changement, won 60 of the 64 seats in the Mauritian general election.
 Its leader, former prime minister Navin Ramgoolam, became new prime minister.